MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-8.2.0/migrate-az-9.0.0-eventhub.md

 - Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IEventhub`.
 - `-InputObject` would be removed as it is not supported for Creation operation and is available for use after resource is created.
+- Parameter 'Namespace' has been renamed to 'NamespaceName'.

 ### Set-AzEventHub